Chapter 3 : 2- Home, Work and Kidnap

 Background: Font color:

-Harry Potter woke up to the loud crying of a baby.
+Harry Potter awoke with a start to the loud crying of a baby.
 His one year old son, Albus Severus, was hungry or needed changing or whatever else it was that babies cried about.
 He felt his wife, Ginny, getting up from the bed to tend to the baby.
 He felt even more tired than he had done when he went to sleep.

-Mercifully, The Minister for Magic, Kingsley Shaklebolt, had given the Aurors who he thought had worked the hardest permission to have the morning off before meeting with the Department for Magical Games and Sport about the final security details for tomorrow's Quidditch Final.
+Mercifully, The Minister for Magic, Kingsley Shaklebolt, had given Harry permission to have the morning off before meeting with the Department for Magical Games and Sport about the final security details for tomorrow's Quidditch Final.

 Harry lay in bed, half asleep, listening to the sound of Ginny singing to baby Albus.
 He wondered if all mothers naturally came with the gift of a beautiful voice or whether he had just gotten lucky to marry a woman of many talents.